Derived induction and restriction theory: Derived defect bases via orientations

 We will now prove that this is the minimal such family for $\KU$.
 Since $\KU$ is a $\KO$-module this will establish the minimality claim for $\KO$ as well.
 Now for each cyclic $p$-group $G$, we will construct a non-nilpotent element $x\in \pi_0^G\KU$, which restricts to zero on all proper subgroups.
 Since $\mathit{KU}$ is complex-orientable, it has Thom classes for unitary representations and the minimality claim will then follow from \Cref{prop:oriented-nilpotence-criteria}.

 We have already constructed such an $x$ in $\pi_0^G \KG\cong R(G)$ in \Cref{prop:kg-is-in-cnil}, so it suffices to show that the natural ring map is an injection.
 By the Atiyah-Segal completion theorem \cite{AtS69}, $\pi_0^G\KU$ is $\widehat{R}(G)$, the completion of $R(G)$ at the ideal of virtual representations of dimension zero, and $i$ is the completion map.
-This map is an injection for all $p$-groups $G$ by \cite[Prop.~6.11]{Ati61}, so the claim follows. \end{proof}
+This map is an injection for all $p$-groups $G$ by \cite[Prop.~6.11]{Ati61}, so the claim follows.
+Note that the use of the Atiyah-Segal completion theorem to bound below the derived defect base of $\underline{KO}$ parallels the use of the Segal conjecture in \Cref{prop:borel-sphere}. \end{proof}